Enumeration of isometries

 source

-splitting_of_hermitian_prime_power(Lf::ZZLatWithIsom, p::Int) -> Vector{ZZLatWithIsom}
+) -> Vector{ZZLatWithIsom}

-Given an even lattice with isometry $(L, f)$ of hermitian type with $f$ of order $q^e$ for some prime number $q$, and given another prime number $p \neq q$, return a set of representatives of the isomorphism classes of lattices with isometry $(M, g)$ such that the type of $(M, g^p)$ is equal to the type of $(L, f)$.
+Given an even lattice with isometry $(L, f)$ of hermitian type with $f$ of finite order $m$, and given a prime number $p$, return a complete set of representatives for the isomorphism classes of lattices with isometry $(M, g)$ such that the type of $(M, g^p)$ is equal to the type of $(L, f)$.

 Examples

-julia> L = root_lattice(:A,2);
+julia> L = root_lattice(:A, 2);

 julia> f = matrix(QQ, 2, 2, [0 1; -1 -1]);